monibf/2D-GC/README.md

 ### Linux/Other
 Remove the 2D-GC binary from your path.
 User preferences can be found in `$HOME/.gc2d`, delete this folder to completely uninstall.

+### Pip

+Run `pip uninstall gc2d-rug`.
+This does not uninstall dependencies (pyqtgraph, numpy, etc.).
+To install dependencies use [pip-autoremove](https://github.com/invl/pip-autoremove).

 ## TODO